Walgreens Skills Assessment – A Complete Study Guide with Practice Tests & Interview Questions

 In-Store Skills Assessment Tests and How to Prepare for Them

-At Walgreens, all applicants will have to take some form of test to show that they are competent in the required knowledge and skills for the position although there are different pre-employment tests for different positions.
+Part of the Walgreens hiring process is the skills assessment tests.
+All applicants will have to take some form of test to show that they are competent in the required knowledge and skills for the position although there are different pre-employment tests for different positions.
 However, everyone is required to take two basic sections of a skills assessment test.
 It covers two sections:

 Word Problems.
 Covering many different areas of knowledge, the goal of this section is to see how well you can analyze given information and answer a question about it.
 Topics could include reading comprehension and math problems.
 Again, the questions will revolve around real-life scenarios that could happen on the job.
 It is extremely application-based.